siynsun/PUI2016_ss9558/HW4_ss9558/CitibikeReview_ss9558.md

 ##You can refer to the flowchart of statistical tests for this in the slides, or to the CSU cheat-sheet here, of Statistics in a Nutshell.

 Write your comments, suggestions, and suggested statistical test, motivating your test choice

+Submit a pull request to the original repository.